emre/steemconnect-python-client/docs/gettingstarted.rst

 Code authorization flow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 access tokens has a short TTL on Oauth standards.
-Every time a user has their token expired, you have to choices:
+Every time a user has their token expired, you have two choices:

 - Re-log the user and get a fresh token
 - Add "offline" scope to the required scopes and get a refresh token to refresh the access tokens.